Help

 • Tempo:

-• Prerecord time for midi events : use to allow LoopToGo to play and record a midi events that occurs just before the start of a Record loop.
+• Prerecord time for MIDI events : use to allow LoopToGo to play and record a MIDI events that occurs just before the start of a Record loop.
 If a note starts and stop within this range (before the start of the loop), it will play but won’t be recorded in the loop (won’t play afterward in a Play loop).
 This parameter is also used in Jam mode while overdubbing : notes at the end of the loop within this range will be kept.
 When the Jam mode resume, these events will be placed at the beginning of the loop.
 The recommended value for this parameter depends on your musician skills: a lower value an be used if you are very accurate in your timing.
 A value of 0 is never recommended.

 • Tempo : tempo used in the song in BPM (beats per minute).
 For now, it is not possible to change the tempo while a song is playing or recording.
 When changing tempo, the audio recording will keep the same pitch.
 This is done using the SoundTouch library (Copyright © Olli Parviainen.
 See SoundTouch website for more details).
 Though it might result in quality loss, this is very useful for practicing.
 Note that before changing the tempo, LoopToGo automatically save a snapshot of the song.
 If you return to the original tempo, LoopToGo will use this snapshot for loops that has not been re-recorded.
 This feature limits the quality loss.

 • Tap : click many times on this button at a regular interval to manually define a tempo.
 The tempo will be shown in BPM at the right of the Tap button.
 The Use button will copy this value to the Tempo value (left) ti be used in the song.
-The default shortcut for the tap button is the = sign on the computer keyboard but it can be assign to a midi event or another computer shortcut.
+The default shortcut for the tap button is the = sign on the computer keyboard but it can be assign to a MIDI event or another computer shortcut.

 • Free tempo mode: Enable or disable the Free Tempo Mode.
 The tempo will be computed from the first record loop.
 See « Free Tempo Mode » section for more details.